-Shared Vs WordPress Hosting is one of the most searched topic by a new blogger or new website owners.
-They are confused between the two option and often in doubt that which will suit them better and carter their needs.
+Shared Vs WordPress Hosting is one of the most searched topics by a new blogger or new website owners.
+They are confused between the two options and often in doubt that which will suit them better and cater to their needs.

-If you plan to start a new website or blog, the first two things you will need are domain and hosting.
+If you are planning to start a new website or blog, the first two things you will need are domain and hosting.
 If you start exploring hosting plans on different platforms, you will surely come across two hosting plans, i.e., are Shared hosting and WordPress hosting.

 So if you have a multi-site hosting plan and your websites are made with different technologies.
 For example, if I have a business plan shared hosting and have three websites, I can make my one website with HTML coding, the second with WordPress, and my e-commerce website with Magento or Shopify.

 If you are a blogger or a small-scale company owner, shared Hosting is the perfect solution.
 It’s affordable and often costs less than your pizza bills.

 Technically, Managed WordPress hosting is almost the same as shared Hosting.
 Still, the only difference is the allowed CMS is WordPress, or you can only create websites or blogs using WordPress, which is the most used CMS system over the internet.

 All the websites that share the space among a single server are Worpress sites typically.

 There are some technical advantages like auto backup, optimization, and some SEO advantages.
 As all the websites that share space among them are WordPress and the Hosting is optimized for WordPress websites, so the speed is better than that of websites on Shared Hosting.

 If you compare the price for shared and WordPress hosting from different hosting providers, you can conclude that there is not much price difference.
 You can see the price comparison of shared and WordPress Hosting of Hostinger and Bluehost below.